 There are two heat pumps in this house, an air-to-air heat pump that extracts heat from outside air to heat inside air, and an air-to-water heat pump.
 The air to water heat pump extracts heat from ambient air inside the home and transfers it to the hot water tank, offering efficient air conditioning in summer.

 The coupling of a condensing boiler with a radiant floor is in this case a particularly good match, as a condensing boiler is more effective when producing water at lower temperatures than standard radiators (65–70°C), precisely what is needed in this situation.
+It's difficult though to push the design of a home to Zero Net Energy if burning some kind of gas - so this high-performance home is upgraded to a solar PV powered air to water heatpump to put heat into the radiant floor heating in the slab foundation.

 Heating water with PV instead of thermal solar panels:

-When initially installed, Alain Hamel's photovoltaic system was designed to supply only the electrical appliances in the home.
+When initially installed, Alain Hamel's off-grid standard photovoltaic system was designed to supply only the electrical appliances in the home.
 As advised later by Patrick Déry, member of GREB (Group Ecological Research of the Bay), Alain connected his electric water heater to his PV solar panels knowing that these panels would be generating more energy than he needed.

 Alain Hamel will opt for the net-metering option with Hydro-Québec; that is to say that each kWh his home feeds into the electrical grid will be deducted from his next electricity bill.

 While exact levels of supply and demand are impossible to determine, this system has been designed to meet the anticipated consumption levels of the home, so Alain expects to see his bill reduced pretty much to $0.
-That is in essence, the very concept of Net Zero Energy, when it all balances in the end.
+That is in essence, the very concept of Net Zero Energy Homes, when it all balances in the end.

-How water is heated with PV panels:
+How water is heated with PV panels in a Zero Energy Home:

-As can be seen in the diagram below, photovoltaic panels supply several types of equipment, some DC some AC.
+In a super efficient Net Zero Energy home, and as can be seen in the diagram below, photovoltaic panels supply several types of equipment, some DC some AC.

 Solar panels will first charge the 48V batteries that will then feed different receivers.
 The batteries then power the two heating elements contained in the hot water tank, which operate on DC 48V, the same voltage as the battery.
 Therefore, there is no need to go through an inverter or a chopper (which alters the type of current) during this step.
 Then, the current from the batteries charges a 12V battery that supplies the home with power.